 Furthermore, the dietary patterns that were associated with heart disease were the same as those for diabetes, hypertension, bowel diseases and breast and prostate cancers.
 My personal response was to change my own diet to one based mostly on minimally refined plant-based foods.
 This seemed to work well as I began to perform well in distance running and triathlon events.

-I was iPlantBasedHealthAustralia2nvolved with the Pritikin Health Association in the late 1980’s before completing a Graduate Diploma in Human Nutrition at Deakin University in 1993.
-In 2010, I teamed up with my research librarian partner, Jenny, and began following the latest developments in the mainly USA based whole foods, plant-based movement.
-This was not some fad, these researchers and doctors were working from a solid base of published research and clinical experience.
+I was involved with the Pritikin Health Association in the late 1980’s before completing a Graduate Diploma in Human Nutrition at Deakin University in 1993.
+In 2010, I teamed up with my research librarian partner, Jenny, and began following the latest developments in the mainly USA-based whole foods, plant-based movement.
+This was not some fad, these researchers and doctors worked from a solid base of published research and clinical experience.

 I soon realised that I had underestimated the effectiveness of a whole foods, plant-based diet for treating chronic diseases rather than just for prevention.